Special routes of U.S. Route 501

-A total of at least eight special routes of U.S. Route 501 exist and at least four have been deleted.
+A total of at least eight special routes of U.S. Route 501 exist and at least four have been decommissioned.

 South Carolina

 Conway business loop

 U.S. Route 501 Business (US 501 Bus.) is a 4.600 mi business route of US 501 in Conway and Red Hill.
 It is a former segment of US 501 that travels into downtown Conway.
 The highway begins in Red Hill, and utilizes a flyover with part of the western terminus of South Carolina Highway 544 (SC 544).
 The former terminus of SC 544 can be found at the next signalized intersection (unsigned as SC 544 Connector) which is shared with a local street named French Collins Road.
 At this intersection, it begins a concurrency with US 378 Truck/US 701 Truck/SC 90 Truck.
 Shortly after this, it intersects the western terminus of SC 90.
 Here, the truck routes, split off onto SC 90.
 The rest of the highway travels straight through rural forestland until it approaches the Waccamaw River Memorial Bridge (Main Street Bridge) over the Waccamaw River.
 After crossing the bridge, it enters the Conway Downtown Historic District.
 The first major intersection within the district is the eastern terminus of US 378 (Third Street).
 One block later, the highway intersects SC 905 and unsigned US 378 Truck/US 701 Truck at 4th Avenue.
 North of there, US 501 Bus. passes by more historic sites in the city such as the City Post Office, the Beaty-Little House, the Burroughs School and others.
 At Collins Park Road/16th Avenue, US 701 replaces US 501 Bus. as the designation north along Main Street while the business route turns west joining that route in a wrong-way concurrency.
 West of Elm Street, it curves to the southwest.
 US 501 Bus. ends at US 501 (Church Street), however 16th Avenue continues as a local street that terminates at US 378.